-Forecasters: Worst still to come from California storm
+Forecasters: New round of heavy rain hits California

 - Neighbors baffled after naming of 24-year-old suspect

-The storm came ashore on the central coast and spread south into the Los Angeles region and north through San Francisco Bay, fed by a long plume of subtropical moisture called an atmospheric river.
+The storm came ashore earlier in the week on the central coast and spread south into the Los Angeles region and north through San Francisco Bay, fed by a long plume of subtropical moisture called an atmospheric river or a “Pineapple Express” because of its origins near Hawaii.

-It also moved eastward, bringing the threat of flooding to the San Joaquin Valley and Sierra Nevada, where winter storm warnings for new snow were in effect on the second day of spring.
+It also moved east, bringing the threat of flooding to the central California interior and Sierra Nevada, where winter storm warnings for heavy snow were in effect and many routes required motorists to put chains on their vehicles.

+Rain was expected to end in Southern California by early Friday while storms continued in the north.

 Record rainfall was recorded in five spots including Santa Barbara, Palmdale and Oxnard, where nearly 1.8 inches (4.5 centimeters) of rain had fallen by Wednesday evening.
 That’s compared to the record of 1.3 inches (7.6 centimeters) set in 1937.